This condition is also called “JIA”, or juvenile idiopathic arthritis. (“Idiopathic” means that the cause isn’t known.)

 It’s best to work with a pediatric rheumatologist, a doctor who specializes in caring for children with arthritis and other joint problems.
 If there isn’t one in your area, you can work with your child's pediatrician and a rheumatologist.
 Physical therapists, rehabilitation specialists called physiatrists, and occupational therapists can also help.

-The goals of treatment for JRA are to preserve a high level of physical and social functioning and maintain a good quality of life.
-The doctor will recommend treatment to reduce swelling, maintain full movement in the affected joints, relieve pain, and identify, treat, and prevent complications.
+The doctor will recommend a treatment plan to ease swelling, maintain full movement in the affected joints, relieve pain, and identify, treat, and prevent complications.
 Most children with JRA need medication and physical therapy to reach these goals.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen and naproxen, and other prescription drugs, are often the first type of medication used.
 Most doctors don't treat children with aspirin because it could cause bleeding problems, stomach upset, liver problems, or Reye's syndrome.
 But for some children, aspirin in the correct dose, measured by blood tests, can control JRA symptoms with few serious side effects.

 Disease-modifying anti-rheumatic drugs (DMARDs) are often used if NSAIDs don't provide enough relief.
 DMARDs may keep JRA from getting worse.
 But because they take weeks or months to relieve symptoms, they’re often taken with an NSAID.
 Methotrexate is usually the main DMARD doctors prescribe for JRA.